Join Lisa Earle McLeod for an in-depth discussion in this video Framing, part of Developing a Service Mindset.

 I envision you as someone who earnestly wants to do a better job.
 And I think about how I can help you.
 Think about your work.
 What frame can you use to make it matter more?
 A service mindset starts with the right mental frame.
 It's the easiest, fastest way to improve your performance and your happiness.

-- Remaining customer driven when your organization is not
+- Explain how to be customer-driven when your organization is not.

 - Describe how to navigate a changing customer base.